eshan-b/limit-order-book-simulator/README.md

 A high-performance, educational limit order book simulator written in C++17.
 This project implements a realistic order matching engine that demonstrates how modern financial exchanges process buy and sell orders.

-*Note: This is a single-order LOB.*
+*Note: This is a single order level LOB.*

 ## Features